CraftFossLabs/react-beautiful-dragify/README.md

 # react-beautiful-dragify

-A powerful, flexible, and accessible drag and drop library for React applications, inspired by react-beautiful-dnd.
+A powerful, flexible, and accessible drag and drop library for React applications, alterntive of react-beautiful-dnd.

 ## Features